Detox Symptoms After a Chiropractic Adjustment

 Even if you feel sore or weak, yoga is a great way to get in some activity without stressing the body more.
 Moving and stretching can actually make you feel much better.
 Chiropractors may recommend these poses:

 • Cobra Pose.
 This pose can reduce fatigue and keep your bones strong, as well as help you breathe better by opening up your lungs.
 To begin, lie facedown on the floor and lift your arms so they make a 90-degree angle at your sides.
-Keeping your head looking toward the ground, use your arms to slowly lift your chest off the ground, taking a deep breath.
+Keep your head looking toward the ground, use your arms to slowly lift your chest off the ground, and take a deep breath.
 Once your chest is lifted as far as you can, slowly exhale.
 Hold for a few seconds, and then slowly lower your body back toward the ground.
 Repeat five times.

 • Bound Angle Pose.
 If you are feeling particularly fatigued, this can help by increasing blood circulation and flushing toxins faster.
 It is also helpful for staying relaxed.
 You start by sitting on the ground and bringing the bottoms of your feet together so that your legs make a diamond shape.
 Slightly press your heels together and gently push them down with your hands.
 Try to move your knees toward the ground and your stomach up.
 Hold for a few seconds before releasing, then repeat three more times.